-The deadline for this program has passed.
-The description below is for information purposes only.
+The deadline for this competition has passed.
+Notifications will be sent in April 2019.
+The description below is for informational purposes only.

 - Amount: up to $25,000 for conferences; $10,000 to $15,000 for workshops and seminars; up to $6,000 for planning meetings

-- Completed applications must be received by November 19, 2013 for events to be held between June 2014 and December 2015.
+- Completed applications must be received by November 7, 2018 for events to be held between June 2019 and December 2020.

-- Applications must specify one principal organizer.
+- Applications must be completed and submitted online by the principal organizer.